Rhine-Main-Universities: Study and Teaching

 The RMU Study Program established by the Rhine-Main Universities (RMU) in the winter semester 2020/21 extends the study opportunities of their students by an additional range of selected courses.
 Students are invited to join the RMU Study Program free of charge and thus enroll simultaneously at up to three universities in two German states.
 The idea behind the RMU Study Program is that it enables students to supplement the degree program they are currently studying at their home university.
 The students are also able to sit examinations and earn credit points for any courses they take within the RMU Study Program.

-With the RMU Initiative Funding for Teaching, the RMU support cooperation projects in teaching for the development of new study programmes, for the cooperative further development of existing curricular programmes and for the joint testing of innovative teaching/learning formats with personnel and/or material resources.
+With the RMU Initiative Funding for Teaching, the Rhine-Main Universities support collaborations for the development of new, attractive study offers, for the cooperative further development of the existing curricular offers and for the joint testing of innovative teaching/learning formats.
+The call for proposals is for two funding formats: